Focused ultrasound treatment for the prostate is available in the United States.

 - It is reported to have a low complication rate, especially when considering post-procedure impotence and incontinence.

-- Focused ultrasound treatment does not use ionizing radiation, which means that it is possible to repeat treatment, it is possible to offer it as a salvage therapy for patients who fail radiation treatment, and it does not prevent pursuing other treatment options.
+- Focused ultrasound treatment does not use ionizing radiation, and it is possible to offer it as a salvage therapy for patients who fail radiation treatment.

 - Treatment can be a complement to drug therapy, enabling enhanced delivery of chemotherapy or immunotherapy to tumors.

 - Focused ultrasound may potentially induce an anti-tumor immune response.

-There are two focused ultrasound systems approved in the US for the ablation (destruction) of prostate tissue – SonaCare’s Sonablate and EDAP’s Focal One.
+There are two focused ultrasound manufacturers that are approved in the US for the ablation (destruction) of prostate tissue – SonaCare and EDAP-TMS.
 These systems deliver care outside of the MRI facility, so they are found in surgery centers and surgical suites, as well as in hospitals.

 There are additional sites that use mobile focused ultrasound equipment.
 These sites may not be listed on the EDAP or SonaCare sites, and the best way to find them is to contact local urologists to see if they have focused ultrasound capability.